jimblimey/SpecPi-Wifi/ReadMe.txt

 Building
 --------

-The server is a simple C program that can be built with (requires the wiringPi package to be installed):
+The server is a simple C program that can be built with:

 cd server
 cc -lwiringPi kbserv.c -o kbserv

+(requires the wiringPi package to be installed)

 The client demo is a QMake/Qt5 based C++ program that can be built from the command line or from within Qt Creator